sitarskapage/labguy-server/readme.md

 1. Add secrets to the forked repo
 2. Add default ruleset for the branch main, `Require a pull request before merging` must be disabled
-3. First pull request must be manually approved
+3. The first pull request must be manually approved

 ## Todo